home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

     [+] Dumping codes to TV.txt
     ```

 6. Now there should be a file with the name of the remote you chose in the same directory ending in `.txt`.
 Open that up and it will contain the Base64 code required for Home Assistant.
-To ensure these codes work correctly you may need to add `==` to the end of the code in your `configuration.yaml` file (or wherever you have your switches).
+To ensure these codes work correctly you may need to add `==` to the end of the code in your {% term "`configuration.yaml`" %} file (or wherever you have your switches).

 ### Using Windows to obtain codes with Broadlink Manager